abdelhai/devhack-draft/README.md

 ### Voting, Winners and prizes
 tbd
-daueration: 2 weeks.
+duration: 2 weeks.
 I will talk with a sponsor.